 For example, each worker is assigned a BLE device integrated with a panic button.
 This allows them to immediately signal on-site management for assistance in real-time from anywhere in the warehouse.
 Each time the button is pressed, the instance is recorded and analyzed to identify areas of high risk.

-The effectiveness of front line managers is a crucial aspect of warehouse efficiency.
+The effectiveness of front line managers is a crucial aspect of warehouse productivity improvement.
 They should exemplify the culture of a workplace for the workers under their leadership.
 Their behavior and actions directly affect worker morale, workflow productivity, as well as the ability to attract more qualified employees.

 They benefit from the increased access to actionable data.
 Information on the state of operations can empower them to make more informed decisions, on-the-fly, that help the warehouse reach its targets.